nodeca/pica/README.md

 With pica you can:

 - Reduce upload size for large images, saving upload time.
-- Saves server resources on image processing.
+- Save server resources on image processing.
 - Generate thumbnails in browser.
 - ...

 **Note.
-If you need File/Blob resize (from form's file input), consider use [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).** It has additional machinery to process orientation, keep EXIF metadata and so on.
+If you need File/Blob resize (from form's file input), consider using [image-blob-reduce](https://github.com/nodeca/image-blob-reduce).** It has additional machinery to process orientation, keep EXIF metadata and so on.